rhinos07/jrnlfit/README.md

 ## Create or update the entry of today or yesterday
+The script checks if a text file for the entry existis in the working folder.
+Then either creates the entry or appends the new text to that existing file.

 `jrnlfit today: This day was a very good day.`

 `jrnlfit yesterday: Yesterday was very interesting day`